 When and How To Reach Them

 These days, there are many ways to communicate with people in the office – email, desk phone calls, mobile phone calls, office messaging systems, in person.
-Different people in the organisation have different preferences for communication.
+Different people in the organization have different preferences for communication.
 Getting to know these will benefit you as you’ll get a more positive response from the people you work with.

 Additionally, knowing when they prefer to be contacted is a good thing to know as well.
 Do they prefer calls in the morning instead of the afternoon?
 Do they not like receiving email after hours?
 This can be the case if they have a smartphone that is linked to their work email account – meaning they will get work emails at home.
 It’s up to you to find out these things – by either asking them directly or asking a colleague who knows.